We are always looking for ways to make ProWritingAid more useful for writers. That's why we recently spent months developing our Summary Report.

 You can even compare your writing to your favorite author's!
 In your settings, you can choose from dozens of well-known authors to see how your work stacks up.

-Try out our new Goals feature now and let us know what you think in the comments.
+Try out the Summary Report now and let us know what you think in the comments.